telerik/blazor-docs/components/dateinput/overview.md

 * When inside an `EditForm`, if no attributes are present on the field, and the value is deleted, a validation error is shown.

-### Standard Behavior

-When the value in the editor is evaluated two separate aspects are taken into accont:
+## Efficient Keyboard Input

+The Telerik date inputs take into account what you are typing in order to let you input data quickly and efficiently.

+The input focuses the next date segment automatically when the input for the current segment uniquely and successfully identifies the value current segment.

+You can change the focused segment through entering:

+* `LeftArrow` or `RightArrow`

-* The `value` of the input
+* the `value` of the input (for example, entering `12` for the month number)

-* The `separator` of the date segments.
-The supported separators in the Telerik date editors - `TelerikDateInput`, `TelerikDatePicker`, `TelerikDateTimePicker`, and the `TelerikTimePicker`, are the forward-slash `/`, the comma `,`, and the dot `.`.
+* the `separator` of the date segments.
+    * The supported separators in the Telerik date editors - `TelerikDateInput`, `TelerikDatePicker`, `TelerikDateTimePicker`, and the `TelerikTimePicker`, are the forward-slash `/`, the comma `,`, and the dot `.`.

+>caption Example scenarios when and how focus moves between date segments

-The input focuses the next date segment automatically when one of the following conditions are met.
-In the examples the `M/d/yyyy` date format will be used and the `month` segment specifically.
+In the example below, we will use the `M/d/yyyy` date format and take the `month` segment specifically to illustrate the component behavior.

-* When the user inputs a `valid value` - a digit or two digits that can be successfully form a month of the year.
+* When the user inputs a `valid value` - a digit or two digits that can successfully and uniquely form the month of the year.

-    * If the value is `two (2)` the focus will automatically shift to the next date segment (the day) since there are no months with two digits that start with `two (2)`.
+    * If the input is `two` (`2`), the focus will automatically shift to the next date segment (the day), because there are no months with two digits that start with `two` (`2`).

-    * If the value is `one (1)` the focus will not automatically shift to the next date segment (the day) because there are months with two digits that start with `one (1)` - October (10), November (11), and December (12).
+    * If the value is `one` (`1`), the focus will **not** automatically shift to the next date segment (the day), because there are months with two digits that start with `one` (`1`) - such as January (1), October (10), November (11), and December (12).

-* By providing the `separator` in the input or using the `left / right` arrows on the keyboard.
+* By typing the `separator` in the input (`/` in this example), or by using the `LeftArrow` / `RightArrow` keys on the keyboard.

-    * This would allow the user to quickly submit `one (1)` as a valid month without having to type `01` for January.
+    * This allows the user to quickly submit `one` (`1`) as a valid month without having to type `01` for January or wondering how to avoid typing a second digit because they don't want to enter `10`, `11` or `12`.

-    * Providing a `separator` is an alternative to using the `left / right` arrows on the keyboard.
+    * Providing a `separator` is an alternative to using the `left` / `right` arrows on the keyboard.
 This is useful when the user utilizes a numeric keyboard on a mobile device where no arrows are available.

-This behavior allows the application users to quickly input a date in the editor, for example, writing `112021` will be automatically formatted to a valid `DateTime` object - `1/1/2021`.
+This behavior allows the application users to quickly input a date in the editor, for example:

+* writing `21/2021` will be automatically formatted to a valid `DateTime` object - `February 1, 2021` - the number `2` is a unique month and you don't have to do anything to move to the next segment, inputting the separator means you don't have to provide a two-digit date.

+* writing `1/2/2021` will be recognized as `January 2, 2021` - inputting a first separators means you don't have to write a two-digit month or date.

+* writing `5222021` will be recognized as `May 22, 2021` - inputting `5` uniquely identifies the month, and `22` uniquely identifies a date.

+We recognize that there are many user experience patterns and ways that people want to write input, especially dates, considering that there are many formats for them.
+We chose the user experience described above because we believe it is the best common ground between automation, efficiency and control over the input.
+Unfortunately, there may be some users in your user base that seek a slightly different experience, and it is impossible for such a simple component to provide different ways for different users to interact with it - there would be no UI for the user to set their preferences, and if there were, it would make the UX too complicated for real world usage.
+Thus, we chose what we believe will work best for the majority of people.

+## Validation

 >caption Example of using validation to prompt the user for certain input